Surprising Encounter: A Royal Crane Takes Belgium by Storm on National Holiday

 2023-07-21 08:29:00

 On this national holiday, another “crowned” head has obviously decided to steal the show from the Belgian royal family… It is a royal crane, also called “grey crowned crane” in English.
 The volatile (we presume in any case that it is the same) was first seen in Amay on Thursday.
 Then in Couthuin this Friday.
-Frédéric Gebbia lives not far from the Couthin town hall and this morning he was woken several times by the cries of an animal that he could not identify.
+Frédéric Gebbia lives not far from the Couthin town hall and this morning he was woken several times by the cries of an animal that he might not identify.
 “It was a loud, deep and high-pitched cry at the same time, a “wow-wow”, he describes.
 But I looked out the window, I saw nothing.
 Then, I received a message from my neighbor with a photo of a crane taken with his phone, asking me if I had a new pet.
 I then left the house with my camera and, surprised, a royal crane was placed on my chimney!

 Escaped from an animal park?